Are you often paralyzed by self-doubt?

 - Learn what your patterns are and how you keep in this cycle.
 When we know what our habits are that keep us stuck we can start to learn different ones.

 - Listen to your body.
 It is the best indicator of what you are comfortable with or not.
 Get to know those signals and sensations in response to what you like and don’t like.
-The answers to what is right for us more often resides in our body, not in our mind.
+The answers to what is right for us more often reside in our bodies, not in our minds.

 - Understand there are no right answers.

 - Take risks to make mistakes – they are great teachers.
 I know it is scary!

 - It takes practice, so practice breaking these habits.